-The lake temperature at this time of year is usually around 18-20°C. For up to date information on the water please check the Tri2O Swim Centre website www.mysportingtimes.com.
+The lake temperature at this time of year is usually around 18-20°C. However, if recent and forecast weather is anything to go by, it may be very much warmer!
+Currently (as of beginning of August), lake temperatures have been in the region of 24ºC!
+For up to date information on the water please check the Tri2O Swim Centre website www.mysportingtimes.com.
 BTF (British Triathlon Federation) rules apply regarding the wearing of wetsuits (please see page 11 of the rules here https://www.britishtriathlon.org/britain/documents/events/competition-rules/british-triathlon-competition-rules-2017.pdf) – but in short, if the water temperature drops below 13° (extremely unlikely!) then wetsuits will be compulsory; between 14° and 22° wetsuits are optional, and at 23° and above, wetsuits are prohibited due to risk of overheating.
 However, we strongly recommend that all but the most experienced athletes wear wetsuits if the water temperature is below 23°.

 A limited number of wetsuits are available to hire through our friends at the Tri2O Swim Centre; please visit their website here http://www.mysportingtimes.com/section.htm?section=wetsuits and they will try to assist you.
 Alternatively you can call them on 01189 332761.

 Ensure that your kit is in good working order; swim goggles should be leak-free and should not mist up, your bicycle must be roadworthy with tyres, brakes and gears fully functioning and in good condition, bike helmets are compulsory, and running shoes should be fit for purpose.